I’m considering ASI Membership

 A key principle of ASI is to be inclusive, encouraging organisations of all types and sizes to become members.
 A range of membership fees are applicable depending on the type, size and/or purpose of your organisation.
 Civil Society members that participate in an ASI Working Group, the Standards Committee and/or the Indigenous Peoples Advisory Forum do not pay membership fees.
 Visit the Join ASI page for the latest ASI Membership Information and Application Form to find current fee rates.

 Yes.
 There is an annual membership fee to continue your ASI membership.
+ASI annual membership fees are determined by annual turnover/revenue for the financial year immediately preceding the date of the application or membership renewal date.

 No. The membership fees do not cover the costs of audits as this varies depending on the nature and number of audits you seek.
 The audit arrangements, including the commercial terms, are between you and your chosen ASI Accredited Audit Firm.